zzzlyzzsq/IMAR-C/README.md

 * make a decision with regard to the probability of the activity.

 ## Activities
-For the moment the activities had to be recorded in a 2-second video (our video analysis programm is too long).
+For the moment the activities had to be recorded in a 2-second video (our video analysis programm is too long):
 	- applaud
 	- fall
 	- walk